bartdavids/LatticeBoltzmannNotebooks/README.md

 Formula's 1 and 2 are the collission step.
 You can see the equilibrium distribution as the population distribution, after a disturbance (like the streaming step), trying to reach equilibrium.
 How far it gets to equilibrium, is determined by the relaxation time $\tau$.

 #### Bounce-back rule
 Now, the collission step is not to be confused with object interaction, which is resolved after the collision step.
 At the boundary of the object, the velocity of the fluid is 0 and in the LBM we enforce that by replacing the lattice distribution by its opposite lattice distribution.
-So for each lattice $i$ we set $f_i = f_{\hat{i}}$, where $hat{i}$ is the lattice that has the opposite direction of lattice $i$.
+So for each lattice $i$ we set $f_i = f_{\hat{i}}$, where $\hat{i}$ is the lattice that has the opposite direction of lattice $i$.

 #### Streaming step
 After the collision  and bounce-back steps, is the streaming step.
 It is a good, descriptive term, because the populations move along their lattice direction ($e_i$) to the next grid point that lattice is pointing towards.
 The particle populations are streaming to where they are pointed at.